Sampling sounds of the future: What does the future of Coventry sound like?

 - Creative practitioners including artists, composers, sound designers, and performers, have been invited to create compositions which respond to the project's question through listening, gathering and sampling both live and found sounds of Coventry’s future.
 You can find out about the participating artists and commissioned works here.

 - During May–October 2021, project participants and publics will be invited to participate in a series of soundwalks in Coventry across different locations in the city and its surroundings which have special relevance to the making of futures, as well as to the role of universities in those futures.
 We will make site visits to allow us to begin to hear and record what the future of and in Coventry might sound like in places as diverse as the woods, the city centre, and workplaces.
-A first walk along Canley Brook near the University of Warwick campus took place on June 14 .
 A report of a walk in the park with Small Folk can be found here.
+A second walk along Canley Brook near the University of Warwick campus took place on June 14.
+A guided walk by Sarah Farmer along Coventry's Music Mile, Godivarius Lost and Found and Lost Again took place on October 17 (the report is here).

-- The project will culminate in a public roadshow event in Coventry in October 2021.
+- The project will culminate in a public event at Common Ground in Coventry on 29 October 2021.
 All project participants will be invited to sample, participate, in and perform the re-sampling of sounds.
 This will take multiple creative forms, including performances, poetry, visual projections, as well as turntablists mixing compositions and recorded performances constructed from collected sounds, some of which will have been printed on vinyl.

 The idea of call-and-response is at the centre of project: in its focus on the role of the interactions between universities and the city in the making of Coventry’s futures; in the collaborations between academics, sound artists, composers, sound designers, performers, and visual artists; and in the participatory methods used to engage the wider public in a process of dialogue and co-production.